-Chairman, Burn and Reconstructive Centers of America
+Chairman and CEO, Burn and Reconstructive Centers of America

 A native of Augusta, Mullins graduated from Augusta College in 1984 and began working in commercial and residential development.
 During his career, Mullins entitled, capitalized, developed and managed more than $3 billion in projects for various clients, including federal agencies, hospitals, banks and large private corporations.
 During this time, Mullins also partnered with his brother, Dr. Fred Mullins, on many business ventures within and outside the BRCA spectrum.

 In recent years, Mullins became more involved with the business aspects of the burn private practice owned by his brother.
-When Dr. Mullins passed away in June 2020, Frank Mullins moved into the day-to-day role of Chairman of BRCA.
+When Dr. Mullins passed away in June 2020, Frank Mullins moved into the day-to-day role of Chairman and CEO of BRCA.

 Fred Mullins, M.D., FACS